 Test 1 – For HTTP Websites

 Step 1 – Once you’ve added the JS code and completed the basic settings, enable or allow Welcome Notifications.
+To set a welcome notification, go to Settings > Site Settings > Installation Settings.
+Scroll down and you will see Welcome Notification.
 In this way, every time a visitor subscribes to the notification he receives a welcome message.
 See the push notification basic settings video below:

 Then visit your website using the new chrome profile that you’ve created.